SSEHUB/EASyProducer/README.md

 Support for Eclipse/JDK
 -----------------------
-EASy-Producer runs well with Eclipse 4.5 and JDK 8 as well as Eclipse 4.7 and JDK 11.
-However, as we rely on an older version of xText for the EASY-DSLs, development there still requires a JDK 8 (see developers guide).
+Since Spring 2021, EASy-Producer is compatible with Eclipse 2021-03 (4.19.0)/JDK 13.
+Since Eclipse 4.9, a different bundle for Descriptive Services is required, which does not exist on older Eclipse version.
+We decided to include both, the old and the new bundle, as optional as suggested by some Eclipse page, i.e., EASy-Producer shall still work well with Eclipse 4.5 and JDK 8 as well as Eclipse 4.7 and JDK 11.

+The specification of execution environments still targets JDK 8 (or - to be incrementally upgraded - JDK 6).

 Running EASy-Producer/tests within Eclipse
 ------------------------------------------
-We experienced some difficulties creating launch configurations for Eclipse 4.7.
+We experienced some difficulties creating launch configurations since Eclipse 4.7.
 As a result, we provide a collection of Eclipse launch configurations in the "launching" folder.
 Please note that a JDK must be installed and available as installed JRE in Eclipse.
-See also the readme file there.
+See also the readme file there and the source code setup/plugins section below for required plugins.

 Source code setup/plugins
 -------------------------
 Please install the Eclipse Checkstyle plugin.
 The configurations are compatible with Checkstyle 8.35.
 Setup a global checkstyle configuration named "SSE Checkstyle Configuration" as a project local configuration pointing to the checkstyle file in the project "EASy-Producer.Eclipse".

+Please install also xText 2.25.

+For reducing local execution plugin dependency issues and to ease debugging, we installed also Java XML Streaming API 1.0.1 and Apache Geronimo Activation Plug-in 1.1.0 from Eclipse Orbit, but this may not be needed in your setup.

 Build Status
 ------------------